5 other debts to clear before paying down your mortgage

 However, this is likely to be the debt that’s the hardest to consolidate as you will be subject to stringent TDSR stress test ratio which you might already be unfavourably predisposed to in the first place.

-If you do not own a car, you may think that mortgage is your only debt.
-Unfortunately, most of us use our CPF funds for property down payment and loan repayment.
+Unknowingly, most of us use our CPF funds for property down payment and loan repayment over the years.
 Do you know that can also be construed as a form of debt?
-Do you know that can also be construed as a form of debt?
-You “owe” yourself the accrued interest, which is to be paid from future sales proceeds of your property.
+You “owe” yourself the accrued interest, which is to be paid from future sales proceeds of your property

 3. Commercial or Industrial Property Loan

 Given the exorbitant ABSD over the years, more and more people have veered to invest in commercial properties in their personal names.
-As what I shared in my client’s case earlier, it makes a lot of sense to transfer such debts to a residential mortgage loan especially when the properties are all under personal name and not a company.
+As what I shared in my client’s case earlier, it makes a lot of sense to transfer such debts to a residential mortgage loan especially when the properties are all under personal name and not a company, which is a separate legal entity.

 Some of the salient benefits are: